wangzi190/projectc190/_posts/2024-09-22-falling-blocks.md

 categories: projects
 permalink: /projects/mips-tetris/falling-blocks
 ---
 Funnily enough, grinding out MIPS programs for class in the library until midnight last week reminded me that I actually really enjoy assembly language.
-I would love to know more about it, and reading my books only gets me so far, so I thought why not make a game in MIPS as a nice exercise?
+I would love to know more about it, and reading books only gets me so far, so I thought why not make a game in MIPS as a nice exercise?
 Snake seemed really overdone, and Centipede seemed a little ambitious, so I went with something I considered pretty reasonable for a casual, personal project: Tetris.

 I wanted to focus more on program logic than the gritty details of memory allocation on some target MIPS-based device, so I figured I needed a simulator that facilitates I/O and a GUI mapped to a fixed set of memory addresses without extra complications.
 As such, I came across the <a href="https://www.softpedia.com/get/Programming/Coding-languages-Compilers/Vollmar-MARS.shtml" target="_blank">MARS MIPS simulator</a> online and downloaded it to my computer.